Carb cycling: What is it and how does the diet work?

 The upshot: Does carb cycling work?

-Given the lack of published research on carb cycling—and a lack of consistency in popular carb cycling methods—it’s hard to predict whether this trendy diet approach would be helpful to you in your wellness journey.
-While some theories behind carb cycling make sense based on related evidence, its important to note that they haven’t been well substantiated by science at this point.
+Given the lack of published research on carb cycling—and a lack of consistency in popular carb cycling methods—it’s hard to predict whether this trendy diet approach would be helpful to someone on a weight health journey.
+While some theories behind carb cycling make sense based on related evidence, it's important to note that they haven’t been well substantiated by science at this point.
 Claims that carb cycling can optimise metabolism and accelerate weight loss remain unproven.

 It's important to chat with your doctor or a registered dietitian before starting any restrictive eating plan, including carb cycling to ensure the method is safe for you.
 If you decide to move ahead with it, try it for a short while and pay close attention to how you feel.
 Energised?
 Hungry?
 Lethargic?
 Then ask yourself if the method is working.
 For example, days of super restricted carb intake might not make sense for you if they leave you too low on energy to get off the couch.